-In the examples below, we will sort the keys in a descending order while maintaining the key to element correlations.
+In the examples below, we will sort the keys in descending order while maintaining the key-to-value correlations.

 Take a look at the following snippet:

 As you can see, the keys of this particular array are unordered.

 If you run the example above, you will see that the krsort function sorts our array and re-orders it like so:

 Instead, it returns a TRUE or FALSE value, depending on whether the operation has been successful or not.

 //Incorrect way of using krsort. $fruits = krsort($fruits);

-krsort does not need to return the sorted array because the original array is passed in as a reference. i.e. The function will modify the array directly.
+krsort does not need to return the sorted array because the original array is passed in as a reference.
+This basically means that the function will modify the array directly.